return42/sphkerneldoc/linux_src_doc/drivers/scsi/scsi_transport_fc_c.rst

 -----------

-Allocates and creates the vport structure, calls the parent host to instantiate the vport, the completes w/ class and sysfs creation.
+Allocates and creates the vport structure, calls the parent host to instantiate the vport, this completes w/ class and sysfs creation.

 .. _`fc_vport_setup.notes`: